khatab79/developing-software-intro-final/doc/readme_commands/calcDrywall.md

 ## Usage
-takes width and length as parameters and returns the number of sheets of plywood for a house, to completely cover the interior walls of the house, and the ceiling
+takes width and length as parameters and returns the number of sheets of drywall for a house, to completely cover the interior walls of the house, and the ceiling

 The smallest wall he will build is 4 feet in length.
 The largest wall he will build is 60 feet in length.